mehaksoni/oneweek-hack/README.md

 # oneweek-hack
-Let's try to come up with and build a simple (but reasonably feasible?) app (maybe with Azure?) in the last 18 hours? :P

 Sex trafficking is one of the most horrible crimes and is something we should all get together to try and solve.
 We are building an app that can, through crowdsourcing, help identify places that are targets of sex trafficking.

 Interface-wise: -Each user should be able to mark a particular residence/house which they think could be a target of trafficking.